 Political candidates who want to campaign and/or distribute literature on campus must register in advance and obtain approval from the Student Activities Office.
-Campaigning and distribution of literature is normally restricted to the College Center.
+Campaigning and distribution of literature is normally restricted to the College Center and must follow the "Use of Tables or Displays" guidelines.